 As an alternative to the purchase of undyed diesel fuel, the State may purchase tax-free dyed diesel fuel for its exclusive use.
 Submission of an exemption certificate to the State's supplier is not required for the purchase of dyed diesel fuel.
 An executed certificate may be requested from DFA-OA.
-This certificate will suffice for all State agencies utilizing the TIN that is used for those agencies who utilize the State's payroll system.
-Those offices and institutions not using the State's TIN may complete the blank Certification Statement shown as addendum P2-19-4-1006.
+This certificate will suffice for all State agencies utilizing the State's primary TIN.
+Those offices and institutions not using the State's TIN may complete the blank Certification Statement shown as addendum P1-19-4-1006.